logaretm/vee-validate/docs/guide/validation-provider.md

 - `untouched`: indicates that the field has not been blurred.
 - `dirty`: indicates that the field has been manipulated.
 - `pristine`: indicates that the field has not been manipulated.
-- `valid`: indicates that the field has passed the validation.
+- `valid`: indicates that the field is currently valid.
-- `invalid`: indicates that the field has failed the validation.
+- `invalid`: indicates that the field is currently invalid.
 - `pending`: indicates that the field validation is in progress, helpful if you have long running validation.
 - `validated`: indicates that the field has been validated at least once by a user event (input) or triggered manually using `validate()`.
+- `passes`: indicates that the field has been validated (due to user input or manually) and is valid.
+- `failed`: indicates that the field has been validated (due to user input or manually) and is invalid.
 - `changed`: indicates that the field value has been changed (strict check).

 You can use these flags to give your users a great experience, for example you can disable a button if the field value didn't change.